 In the base year of the analysis (SY2017-18), DCPS had a surplus of about 13,900 seats.
-The surplus is projected to shrink to approximately 6,900 seats by SY2022-23 and 650 seats by SY2027-28.
+The surplus is projected to shrink to approximately 6,600 seats by SY2022-23 and 200 seats by SY2027-28.
 Essentially, this means that DCPS has enough seats in aggregate to absorb projected enrollment over the 10 year planning period, assuming the DCPS sector share remains constant.

 This District-wide trend for DCPS facilities masks large disparities at the ward level.
-Wards 5, 7 and 8 are anticipated to have substantial surpluses of seats throughout the 10-year planning period.
-Ward 6 is projected to absorb its current surplus of about 2,400 seats by SY2027-28.
-Enrollment in Wards 2 and 3 outstrips capacity today, and the gap will continue to grow over the next ten years in the absence of DCPS facility expansion, while Ward 1 and Ward 4 capacities will not keep pace by SY2027-28 (see Figure 3.12 and Table 3.10).
+Ward 5 is anticipated to have a substantial surplus of seats throughout the 10-year planning period, while Wards 7 and 8 will still be operating within 80% and 85% of capacity, which is greater than the baseline year.
+Ward 6 is projected to exceed its current capacity of seats by SY2027-28.
+Ward 1 will be at equilibrium in SY2022-23 and will exceed the number of seats by SY2027-28.
+Ward 4 will just surpass its total capacity in SY2022-23 and will far exceed it by SY2027-28.
+Enrollment in Wards 2 and 3 outstrips capacity today, and the gap will continue to grow over the next ten years in the absence of DCPS facility expansion (see Figure 3.12 and Table 3.10).

-The analysis by grade band shows that DCPS elementary school facilities will absorb much of their current surplus of about 3,800 seats within the next five years, and then run up a deficit of approximately 2,400 seats by SY2027-28.
+The analysis by grade band shows that DCPS elementary school facilities will have absorbed much of their current surplus of about 3,800 seats within the next five years, and then run up a deficit of approximately 2,700 seats by SY2027-28.
 On the other hand, middle school and high school facilities will continue to have a surplus of seats by SY2027-28.
-The gap for middle schools will shrink from about 4,000 (53% of base year capacity) during the base year to about 1,600 in SY2027-28.
-Similarly, the gap for high schools will shrink from about 3,800 (71% of base year capacity) during base year to about 1,300 students by the end of the planning period (see Figure 3.13 and Table 3.11).
+The gap for middle schools will shrink from about 4,000 (53% of base year capacity) during the base year to about 1,800 in SY2027-28.
+Similarly, the gap for high schools will shrink from about 3,800 (71% of base year capacity) during base year to about 1,500 students by the end of the planning period (see Figure 3.13 and Table 3.11).

 The analysis by feeder pattern depicts a varied capacity and utilization picture across different parts of Washington, DC.
 Appendix A.23 shows diagrams of high school feeder patterns for the base year (SY2017-18), 5-year and 10-year timeframes.
 The highly utilized, underutilized and wellaligned DCPS school facilities are color-coded.
-A number of the high school feeder patterns paint a picture of highly utilized or well-aligned (capacity with enrollment) elementary schools that feed into underutilized middle schools and high schools (Anacostia, Woodson, and Ballou, for example).
+A number of the high school feeder patterns paint a picture of highly utilized or well-aligned (capacity with enrollment) elementary schools that feed into underutilized middle schools and high schools (Anacostia and Woodson, for example).
 Over the planning period, some of these middle and high schools achieve better alignment, while others are still underutilized in SY2027-28.
 The Wilson High School boundary exhibits overcrowding at all grade bands today and is anticipated to become more overcrowded on the 5-year and 10-year horizons.
 The Dunbar High School boundary, on the other hand, exhibits underutilized elementary, middle, and high schools throughout the 5-year and 10-year planning horizons.
 Figure 3.14, Figure 3.15, and Figure 3.16 depict the utilizations for DCPS facilities in the SY2017-18, SY2022-23, and SY2027-28 timeframes, respectively, as well as the geographic high school boundaries in the District.